The dimensions of accessibility: proximity, opportunities, values: Introduction

 Accessibility has inspired various urban models, often focused on optimal standards for different transportation modes.
 These models include walkable cities~\cite{speck2012walkable}, transit-oriented development, car-centric urban layouts, and more recently, concepts like chrono-urbanism and the 15-minute city~\cite{moreno2021introducing}.
 Each model reflects specific assumptions about mobility, infrastructure, spatial distribution, and equity.
 However, what is considered "optimal" accessibility in one context may not apply in another, making it challenging to achieve generalised accessibility optimally.

-Here, we will not review existing accessibility metrics or propose new ones.
-Instead, we challenge the concept of accessibility itself by distinguishing between different types of access needs.
+In this work, we move beyond reviewing or refining existing metrics and instead challenge the concept of accessibility itself by distinguishing between different types of access needs, offering a quantitative framework that builds on the node-place theory~\cite{bertolini1996nodes} while adding a new dimension to it.
 We argue that the nature of access varies depending on the type of amenity one needs to reach and demonstrate how different metrics can capture these distinct types of access.
 We differentiate between access to everyday services and access to key opportunities, proposing a novel framework for understanding accessibility.
 This framework quantifies the various dimensions of access using distinct metrics.
 We also apply these metrics and framework to real-world cases, analysing accessibility patterns in a set of cities from different countries.
 Our findings show that this framework can capture complex spatial patterns, highlighting specific areas' infrastructure and service needs.
 This information can be used to improve accessibility in isolated urban zones.
 Finally, we discuss the difficulties in achieving perfect optimisation of accessibility, given the complexity of constraints and the inherent geographic inequalities in different regions.